Cleveland: Film and television

+In the "talkie" era, Cleveland featured in several major studio films, such as Michael Curtiz's pre-Code classic Goodbye Again (1933) with Warren William and Joan Blondell.
+Players from the 1948 Cleveland Indians appeared in The Kid from Cleveland (1949).
+Billy Wilder's The Fortune Cookie (1966) was set and filmed in the city and marked the first onscreen pairing of Walter Matthau and Jack Lemmon.
+Labor struggles in Cleveland were depicted in Native Land (1942), narrated by Paul Robeson, and in Norman Jewison's F.I.S.T.
+(1978) with Sylvester Stallone.
+Clevelander Jim Jarmusch's Stranger Than Paradise (1984) – a deadpan comedy about two New Yorkers who travel to Florida by way of Cleveland – was a favorite of the Cannes Film Festival.
+Major League (1989) reflected the perennial struggles of the Cleveland Indians, while American Splendor (2003) reflected the life of Cleveland graphic novelist Harvey Pekar.
+Kill the Irishman (2011) depicted the 1970s turf war between Danny Greene and the Cleveland crime family.

-Cleveland has also doubled for other locations in films.
-The wedding and reception scenes in The Deer Hunter (1978), while set in the small Pittsburgh suburb of Clairton, were shot in Cleveland's Tremont; U.S. Steel also permitted the production to film in one of its Cleveland mills.
-Francis Ford Coppola produced The Escape Artist (1982), much of which was shot in Downtown Cleveland.
-A Christmas Story (1983) was set in Indiana, but drew many of its external shots—including the Parker family home—from Cleveland.
-The opening shots of Air Force One (1997) were filmed in and above Severance Hall.
-Downtown Cleveland also doubled for New York in Spider-Man 3 (2007) and the climax of The Avengers (2012).
-More recently, Captain America: The Winter Soldier (2014), The Fate of the Furious (2017), Queen & Slim (2019), and Judas and the Black Messiah (2021) were all filmed in the city.
-Future Cleveland productions are handled by the Greater Cleveland Film Commission at the Leader Building on Superior Avenue.
+Cleveland has doubled for other locations in films.
+The wedding and reception scenes in The Deer Hunter (1978), while set in suburban Pittsburgh, were shot in Cleveland's Tremont neighborhood.
+A Christmas Story (1983) was set in Indiana, but drew many external shots from Cleveland.
+The opening shots of Air Force One (1997) were filmed in and above Severance Hall, and Judas and the Black Messiah (2021) was filmed in Cleveland, although set in Chicago.
+Downtown Cleveland doubled for Manhattan in Spider-Man 3 (2007), The Avengers (2012), and The Fate of the Furious (2017), and for Metropolis in James Gunn's Superman (2025).
+Future productions are handled by the Greater Cleveland Film Commission at the Leader Building on Superior Avenue.

 In television, the city is the setting for the popular network sitcom The Drew Carey Show, starring Cleveland native Drew Carey.
 Hot in Cleveland, a comedy that aired on TV Land, premiered on June 16, 2010, and ran for six seasons until its finale on June 3, 2015.
-Later episodes of the reality show Keeping Up With the Kardashians were partially filmed in Cleveland, after series star Khloe Kardashian began a relationship with then-Cleveland Cavaliers center Tristan Thompson.
 Cleveland Hustles, the CNBC reality show co-created by LeBron James, was filmed in the city.